 Campus Activities Board

-Shall serve as liaison between their constituents and the Student Government.
-He/she shall be elected from his/her constituency and shall attend to the needs of his/her constituents.
-The aforementioned senators above can be appointed by the Senate President in the absence of the position being filled on the day of elections, which must be approved by a simple majority vote through the Senate.
+Shall serve as liaison between their constituents and Student Government He/She shall be elected from his/her constituency and shall attend to the needs of his/her constituents; The aforementioned senators above can be appointed by the Senate President in the absence of the position being filled on the day of elections, which must be approved by a simple majority vote through the Senate.

 Legislative Order of Precedence